bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.11.1
+  - Add "experimental" tag to teh MolStar Viewer
+  - Single Job Page loads with NERSC Steps Accordian unexpanded if job is Completed
 - 1.11.0
   - Add BilboMD AF (AlphaFold) job type
   - Add NERSC status checker so that new jobs cannot be submitted if Perlmutter is down.